If you have a business, you certainly want to obtain more leads and increase your revenue, right?

 Creating it requires careful work that includes market research, customer data that you already have, and even some assumptions.

-Once you build your persona’s profile and describe its characteristics in detail, you will be able to understand your audience and address your Marketing efforts to the right people.
+Once you build your persona’s profile and describe its characteristics in detail, you will be able to address your Marketing efforts to the right people.

 After all, if you know your ideal customer “in person”, it is easier to talk to them about things they are interested in.

 Nowadays, it is helping businesses and marketers all over the world to reach customers, establish a relationship with them, and make more sales.

 Now that you know the theory, how about understanding the concept of persona in practice?

 First of all, imagine a company that offers CRM software.
 How would its persona look?
 Let’s see the following topic.

 William, 35 years old, married, has a bachelor’s degree in Marketing and a busy professional routine, although he tries to find a balance between work and family.

 He works as a Marketing Manager for a company that supplies kitchen equipment to restaurants.

-Since the company’s early days, he has been working with spreadsheets to keep track of their customer base, which is growing fast.
+Since the company’s early days, he has been working with spreadsheets to keep track of its customer base, which is growing fast.

-Thus, he realizes that the old method is no longer an efficient tool, and the members of his team are complaining about their difficulties in using spreadsheets.
+Thus, he realizes that an old method is no longer an efficient tool, and the members of his team are complaining about their difficulties in using spreadsheets.

 For this reason, he has been talking to the CEO about the possibility of acquiring a CRM system.

 However, his boss thinks that spreadsheets are still an effective method of tracking sales and keeping a good relationship with customers.

 William frequently searches CRM-related terms on Google, aiming to find the ideal solution for their problem.

 He even asks for more information when he finds a system that he likes, and also wants to complete his benchmark by email.